Other people suck.

 We live in a universe of relativity.

-If you happen to follow my Twitter feed, it’s probably obvious I’m fascinated by science, especially quantum physics.
+If you follow my Twitter feed, it’s probably obvious I’m fascinated by science, especially quantum physics.
 One of my heroes is Albert Einstein, and not just because he was a genius, but because he was a genius who was flawed and human, like the rest of us.

 I won’t bore you with my feeble explanations of his mind-bending theory of Special Relativity, but I’ll sum it up like this: